Dieser Beitrag ist auch verfügbar auf:

 “Sensors are actually ‘stupid’.
 They do recognize that a door has been opened – but is someone going in or out, or just standing in the doorway?
 It’s often impossible to tell,” explains Axel Albrecht, Managing Director of uCORE Systems.
 He won first place in the “Best Project” category of the Smarthome Deutschland Award 2024 with his “Clou” AI solution and the WoQuaZ residential and district center in Weiterstadt, Germany.
+The company had only received the SmartHome Award in the “Best Start-Up” category in 2023.

 What does the “Clou” do?
 It links the information and functions of the existing sensors and devices in the home, combines them into an overall picture and thus works at the level of meaning.
 “It’s the thinking center of an apartment or house.
 It uses the device information to recognize critical situations and react individually tailored to the user,” says Albrecht.

 Our interview partner Axel Albrecht is Managing Director of uCore Systems GmbH, which was founded in 2022 as a Fraunhofer spin-off with the aim of making IoT manageable in residential buildings.
-With the “Clou” system, he and the WoQuaZ residential and district center in Weiterstadt, Germany, won first place in the “Best Project” category of the Smarthome Deutschland Award 2024.
+Together with the WoQuaZ residential and community center in Weiterstadt, Germany, he won first place at the 2024 Smarthome Germany Award in the “Best Project” category for the “Clou” system.
+Since 2014, WoQuaZ has been researching and developing the first applications in the field of assisted living.
+(Photo credit: uCORE Systems GmbH)

 Alerting through deviation from routines – and resident feedback